joshhornby/joshhornby.github.io/_posts/2025-08-11-getting-in-the-room-at-remote-company.md

 sitemap:
     priority: 0.7
     changefreq: 'monthly'
-    lastmod: "2025-08-11 T19:00:00+01:00"
+    lastmod: "2026-01-22 T19:00:00+01:00"
 ---

-If you want to influence decisions, steer strategy, or stay updated on important conversations, you need to get in the room.
-The challenge in a remote company is that "the room" isn't always visible.
+If you want to influence decisions, you need to get in the room.
+At a remote company, the room isn't always visible.

-There's no obvious boardroom or after-work drinks.
-Instead, a mix of private Slack channels, hidden docs, and recurring calls is where the real work happens.
-By the time you realise the meeting took place, the decision's usually already been made.
+There's no boardroom.
+No after-work drinks.
+Instead, decisions happen in private Slack channels, shared docs, and recurring calls you didn't know existed.
+By the time you hear about the meeting, it's already over.

-The door isn't locked, but it's not wide open either.
-How do you earn a seat and keep it without coming across as constantly chasing an invitation?

-## Getting in the room
+## Finding the room

-It starts with knowing which room you're trying to get into.
-Remote companies are full of spaces that look important, big meetings, high-traffic channels, all-hands, but most high-impact decisions get made in smaller faster-moving groups.
+First problem: which room?
+Remote companies have lots of spaces that look important.
+Big meetings.
+High-traffic channels.
+All-hands.
+But real decisions happen in smaller groups that form around specific projects, not job titles.

-These tend to form around critical projects, not titles.
-The trick is to notice where blockers are surfacing and where people are spending their energy.
-That's usually where the real decisions are made.
+Watch where blockers surface.
+Watch where people spend their energy.
+That's usually where things actually get decided.

-But here's where remote is different: "the room" is rarely a fixed place.
-Sometimes it's not a room at all; it's a Google Doc that spirals into a decision while you're asleep, or a passing Slack thread that quietly becomes the next project.
-Sometimes you won't even know you were in the room until later, when your idea circles back to you, filtered through three people, and attached to something else.
+Remote makes this harder.
+"The room" moves.
+Sometimes it's a Google Doc that turns into a decision while you're asleep.
+Sometimes it's a Slack thread that quietly becomes next quarter's project.
+Sometimes you won't know you were in the room until your idea comes back to you, filtered through three other people.

-Influence is cumulative and mostly invisible.
-If you keep showing up, clarifying things, reducing friction for others, the invites start to arrive before you even need to ask.
+## Getting invited

-When you're aiming for a seat, don't show up empty-handed.
-The people already in the room have little patience for spectators.
-You need to bring something valuable: a concrete solution to a tricky problem, fresh data, or an insight from the edge of the business nobody else is seeing.
-People rarely remember who was in the meeting, but they remember who brought the missing piece.
-This is true in person, but in distributed teams, it's even sharper; nobody has time for passengers.
+The people already in the room don't have patience for spectators.
+Show up with something useful: a solution to something that's been stuck, data nobody else has looked at, context from the edges of the business.
+People forget who attended the meeting.
+They remember who unblocked it.

-In a remote company, your superpower is written work.
-The best way to get noticed isn't to talk the most in meetings; it's to leave a trail of crisp, useful documents.
-A tight summary that moves the team forward will get you invited back faster than a hundred status updates.
-Your trail is your invite: the notes you write, the issues you close, the feedback you give quietly stack up until they become a body of work.
-That's the compounding effect of composability: small, useful contributions connect and create opportunities for everyone to move faster.
+At a remote company, written work is how you get noticed.
+Not by talking the most in meetings, but by leaving a trail of useful documents behind you.
+A summary that moves things forward gets you invited back.
+A hundred status updates don't.

+The notes you write, the issues you close, the feedback you give: these stack up.
+They become a body of work.
+That body of work is your invitation.

+## Building trust

-Of course, none of this matters if you're just a name in a doc.
-The people already in the room usually got there by quietly compounding trust.
-They don't dominate conversations, but when things get unclear, someone always asks for their input.
+None of this matters if you're just a name in a doc.
+The people in the room got there by being reliable over time.
+They don't dominate conversations.
+But when things get unclear, someone asks for their take.

-This is the slow earn.
-Being in the room is often about being the person who can reset the conversation, untangle a mess, or just ship the next piece of work.
-You don't get there by accident.
-You get there by consistently solving what needs solving, even if it doesn't have your name on it.
+This is slow.
+Being in the room means being the person who can untangle a mess or ship the next piece of work.
+You get there by solving what needs solving, even when it doesn't have your name on it.
 This is the human side of stakeholder engagement, one of the [four pillars of my view on engineering leadership](/four-pillars-of-engineering-leadership).

-In a distributed world, building those relationships is more deliberate.
-In the office, you could rely on bumping into people.
-Remotely, you need to be intentional: reach out for short catch-ups, share context, and crucially follow through when you say you will.
+In an office, relationships happen by accident.
+You bump into people.
+Remotely, you have to be deliberate: reach out for catch-ups, share context, follow through when you say you will.

-Quiet reliability is a better door-opener than self-promotion.
 If you feel on the outside, don't take it personally.
-Most rooms in remote companies are full of people who started on the outside.
-The real privilege isn't getting every invite but shaping how decisions are made when you do get the nod.
+Most people in the room started there too.

+## Staying there

-There's also a practical side: time zones and overloaded calendars make inclusion costly, so make yourself easy to invite.
-By default, work asynchronously, keep things brief, and offer [flexible ways to collaborate](/boundaries-over-coordination).
-If you become someone who lightens the load instead of adding to it, you'll find more rooms opening up.
+Time zones and overloaded calendars make inclusion expensive.
+Make yourself easy to invite.
+Work asynchronously by default.
+Keep things brief.
+Offer [flexible ways to collaborate](/boundaries-over-coordination).
+If you lighten the load instead of adding to it, more rooms open up.

-Once you're there, don't overstay your welcome.
-Being in the room is about adding value, not just occupying a slot on a Zoom grid.
-Make your points, clarify next steps, and an often underrated but much-needed task is to summarise decisions afterwards so things don't get lost in the shuffle.
-The game isn't about being seen everywhere; it's about making your presence count when it matters.
+Once you're in, don't overstay.
+Make your points.
+Clarify next steps.
+Summarise decisions afterwards so things don't get lost.
+The goal isn't to be seen everywhere.
+It's to make your presence count when it matters.

-Getting in the room, especially in a remote company, isn't about chasing visibility for its own sake.
-It's about making sure your effort actually moves the needle, for you and your team.
-That comes down to intent, preparation, and a reputation for bringing clarity where things are murky.
-If you're still looking for the right room, start with the work.
-Leave a clear trail behind you.
-That's what gets you in and keeps you there.
+Start with the work.
+Leave a clear trail.
+That's what gets you in.